XRPLF/xrpl-dev-portal/docs/tutorials/how-tos/manage-account-settings/disable-master-key-pair.md

 }
 ```

-**Tip:** It is strongly recommended to also provide the `LastLedgerSequence` field so that you can [reliably get the outcome of the transaction in a predictable amount of time](../../../concepts/transactions/reliable-transaction-submission.md).
+{% admonition type="success" name="Tip" %}It is strongly recommended to also provide the `LastLedgerSequence` field so that you can [reliably get the outcome of the transaction in a predictable amount of time](../../../concepts/transactions/reliable-transaction-submission.md).{% /admonition %}

 ### 2. Sign Transaction

 You must use the **master key pair** to sign the transaction.

-**Warning:** Do not submit your secret to a server you don't control, and do not send it over the network unencrypted.
+{% admonition type="danger" name="Warning" %}Do not submit your secret to a server you don't control, and do not send it over the network unencrypted.
 These examples assume you are using a [local `rippled` server](../../../concepts/transactions/secure-signing.md#run-rippled-locally).
-You should adapt these instructions if you are using another [secure signing configuration](../../../concepts/transactions/secure-signing.md).
+You should adapt these instructions if you are using another [secure signing configuration](../../../concepts/transactions/secure-signing.md).{% /admonition %}

 #### Example Request